What will you find in this guide:

 As the second-largest country in the world with the longest coastline, Canada is basically made for road tripping.
 From short scenic drives such as the Sea-to-Sky highway to action-packed weeklong road trips like the Trans-Canada Highway, there will be a road trip for you.
 If the thought of driving next to some of the most exquisite scenery tingles your senses, this blog is made for you.
 Here are some of Canada’s best and most impressive road trips.

 The Cabot Trail, Nova Scotia

-Pull out your hiking boots and have fun searching for the giant red Adirondack chairs hidden by Parks Canada staff in awe-inspiring locations along the trails.
-A local favourite is Skyline Trail, where beautiful boardwalks take you over fragile headland plants for a stunning view of coastline as far as the eye can see and the mighty Gulf of St Lawrence.
+Make your way north, where you will hug the coastline and admire the jaw-dropping sea views and small fishing villages before arriving at the Highlands National Park.
+Here, have fun searching for the giant red Adirondack chairs in awe-inspiring locations to get a better view of the spectacular highlands and ocean views.
+You might even spot a majestic moose or minke and pilot whales!
+Another local favourite is the Skyline Trail, where beautiful boardwalks take you over fragile headland plants for a stunning view of the coastline and the mighty Gulf of St Lawrence.

 Icefields Parkway, Alberta

 A front-row seat to some of the range’s most spectacular glaciers and turquoise lakes is the Icefields Parkway.
 Driving along Highway 93 – surrounded by the Canadian Rockies, this full-day road trip is sure to be a breath of fresh mountain air.
 The Icefields Parkway is tucked snuggly between Canada’s finest national parks, Banff and Jasper so get ready to be blown away by I incredible scenery from every angle.